RaphyTwin/McEncryptor/README.md

 ## Motivation

-I don't a Windows Machine at home so I want to be able to port Skin Packs too.
+I don't have a Windows Machine at home so I want to be able to port Skin Packs too.

 ## Installation